PurelyApplied/relion-docker/README.md

 (It appears to want python2.)

-With Docker installed (and the Docker app running, so that the container-whale is up in your hotbar up top right), you should be able to do the thing you want, specifying our custom image and your work directory, via
+With Docker installed (and the Docker app running, so that the container-whale is up in your hotbar up top right), you should be able to do the thing you want, specifying our custom image and your work directory.

+Use `-i` to specify our image, `-v` for your workspace, and probably throw on a `-p` to make sure your image is up-to-date.

 ```
-python x11vnc_desktop.py -i purelyapplied/relion:x11vnc -v /path/to/your/project/directory
+python x11vnc_desktop.py -p -i purelyapplied/relion:x11vnc -v /path/to/your/project/directory
 ```